braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/rich_notifications.md

 - File types that we currently support for direct uploading within our dashboard include JPEG, PNG, or GIF.
 These files can also be entered into the templatable URL field along with these additional file types: AIF, M4A, MP3, MP4, or WAV.

 {% alert note %}
-As of January 2020, iOS rich push notifications can handle images 1038x1038 as long as they are under 10&nbsp;MB, but we recommend using as small a file size as possible.
+As of January 2020, iOS rich push notifications can handle images 1038x1038 that are under 10&nbsp;MB, but we recommend using as small a file size as possible.
 In practice, sending large files can cause both unnecessary network stress and make download timeouts more common.
 {% endalert %}

 ### Character count

 While we can't provide a hard and fast rule for the precise number of characters to include in a push, we [provide some guidelines]({{site.baseurl}}/user_guide/message_building_by_channel/push/best_practices/message_format/) to consider while designing iOS messages.
-There may be some variance depending on the presence of an image, the notification state and display setting of the user's device, as well as the size of the device.
+There may be some variance depending on the presence of an image, the notification state and display setting of the user's device, and the size of the device.
 When in doubt, keep it short and sweet.

 > As a general rule of thumb, Braze recommends keeping each line of text for both the optional title and message body to approximately 30-40 characters in a mobile push notification.